unclewalter/unclewalter.github.io/_works/2018-08-24-pramkicker.md

 This witty and touching play premiered at the Brighton Fringe Festival, before a critically acclaimed run at the Edinburgh International Festival Fringe in 2015.

-“I am the Édith f**king Piaf of the empty womb.
-Je ne regrettay f**king rien”.
+“I am the Édith fucking Piaf of the empty womb.
+Je ne regrettay fucking rien”.